Poetry Book Reviews

 This book keeps asking, both explicitly and implicitly, whether or not it is poetry, plus the larger questions of the role of poetry in language and the role of language in reality.
 As an academic exercise it does a very good job of examining, if not exactly answering, the two larger questions.

 But is it poetry?
 I can answer positively in the negative.
 It's literary, and it's not any obvious form of prose, so I don't know what else to call it.
 It certainly possesses a rigor and a beauty of language.
-But personally I think of poetry as finding exactly the right words and the right form to communicate the poet's insane experience (including, where appropriate, the doubt, uncertainty, and ambiguity) of a spontaneous moment in a way that touches the reader, reminding them at least vaguely of their own experience, and hopefully dragging them along even if they're not completely sure what it is they're experiencing.
+But personally I think of poetry as finding exactly the right words and the right form to communicate the poet's insane experience (including, where appropriate, the doubt, uncertainty, and ambiguity) of a spontaneous moment in a way that touches the reader, reminding them at least vaguely of their own lives, and hopefully dragging them along even if they're not sure what it is they're experiencing.

 The Age of Huts is almost the antithesis of all of that.
 It's the right words in search of a form, used again and again in many forms.
 The poem is the experience.
 It's very carefully thought out, not just